 Last but not least, we need to create an Address table to store multiple physical addresses for a Contact.
 Click the Add Table button and define the Address entity with the following properties AddressType, Address1, Address2, City, State, ZIP.
 Set the AddressType and Address1 properties as required.
 We will also specify a Choice List for the the AddressType property with values “Home”, “Work”, and “Other”.

 Now set up the relationship for Address exactly as before.
 While the Address entity is displayed, click the “Relationship…” button and specify the relationship to the Contact table.
 Again we’ll choose “Cascade delete” so that any Addresses are deleted automatically if a Contact is deleted.
 This makes sense in the case of Contact because if the user deletes the contact from the system all their information should be automatically deleted.
 Keep in mind, however, that you may not want this behavior in other applications.
 For instance if you are building an order entry application you would want to restrict deletion of Customers if they had any Orders in the system in order to keep the Order history intact.

 Now when we open the Contact entity in the Data Designer you can see all the direct relationships.

 Testing the Address Book

-Because we defined the relationships properly in our data model, LightSwitch was able to create a very usable screen for entering our data into all the tables in our database without much work at all.
+Because we defined the relationships properly in our data model, LightSwitch is able to create very usable screens for entering our data into the database without much work.
 In the next post we’ll dive deeper into the Screen Templates and how to customize the layout of screens.
 Until next time!

-Read the next article –> Beginning LightSwitch in VS 2012 Part 3: Screen Templates, Which One Do I Choose?
+Read the next article –> Part 3: Screen Templates, Which One Do I Choose?